oyenolaphilipinc/oyenolaphilipinc/README.md

 <h2>Hi Fams 👋❤️, I'm Philip A Skilled Programmer</h2>
-<p>I am a Software Developer, Entrepreneur and Mentor.
+<p>I am a Software Developer, Entrepreneur and epic Mentor.
 I am also open to building epic shit with code. let's connect together to change the world.</p>